Page Address: radon.utah.gov

 The primary goal of the Utah Division of Waste Management and Radiation Control's (DWMRC) Indoor Radon Program is to reduce the level of indoor radon in the state of Utah to concentrations less than the Environmental Protection Agency's (EPA) action level of 4 pCi/L (pico-Curies per liter).

 The Radon program is partially funded by the State Indoor Radon Grant from the EPA.
 The Division of Waste Management and Radiation Control, in addition to responding to telephone inquiries from the public, provides education through public outreach, conducts ''target area" indoor radon surveys, and individualized assistance to homeowners and public agencies concerning all aspects of the indoor radon hazard problem.

 The Indoor Radon Program focuses its efforts in the following five areas:

 Disclaimer Regarding Mitigators

-The DRC does not accredit, certify, recommend or endorse listed individuals or companies, nor are we responsible for work done or liability incurred by you.
+The DWMRC does not accredit, certify, recommend or endorse listed individuals or companies, nor are we responsible for work done or liability incurred by you.
 Listed contractors are certified by the National Radon Proficiency Program or the National Radon Safety Board.